A More Effective Model for Investing in Skills

 In some cases, Government has played a role by creating a legal framework for the apprenticeship covering pay, training expectations and duration as well as other conditions.

 At the same time, as the skills required by new employees become more complex, employers have increasing difficulty in finding “qualified” workers.
-Adding to this, Governments face expanding problems with youth unemployment and new strategies are called for to link youth with jobs.
+Adding to this, Governments face expanding problems with youth unemployment, and the need for new strategies to link youth with jobs.

 Apprenticeship Making a Comeback